 First up, is the news that you can get your refund fast, in some cases, the IRS direct deposits the money to your card in as little as 7 days.
 If you are paying attention, this is the exact same time frame for getting your refund direct deposit into your actual bank account instead of on the Turbo Tax Refund Card.
 In other words, there is no speed benefit to the card unless you were planning to ask the IRS to mail you a check.

 Despite the Visa logo on the card, there is no credit card feature to the refund card.
-Rather, the card is the same thing as a prepaid Visa card.
+Rather, the card is the same thing as a Turbo Tax debit card, but instead of a bank account, it has the funds from your IRS refund.
 For those of you who don’t have much experience with prepaid credit cards, it works the same as a debit card only instead of being attached to a checking or savings account at your bank, funds are attached to the card itself.
 It is very much like a gift card with a prepaid amount on it.
 The difference is that you can refill it.

 Many merchants have similar setups.
 I have a Starbucks card that works just like this, only it doesn’t have the sneaky fees that push this card from being a legit card to being very close to being a scam.